 “A little confused,” she repeated.

-He tried to ignore his sudden erection as he took her hand and moved it to his knee.
-“I don’t think you’re feeling… what you think you’re feeling.
+He took her hand and moved it to his knee.
+“I don’t think you’re feeling…what you think you’re feeling.
 Do you know what I mean?”

 “No.” Humiliated, she yanked her hand away.
 “Why don’t you tell me what I’m feeling.”